Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Aside from not having to listen to that "drip, drip, drip" all night long, there are other benefits from taking care of this problem.

-- Money - A leaking faucet does cost money.
+- Saving Money: A leaking faucet does cost money.
 Depending on the severity of the leak, it may not be much but it will pay for those washers you bought.
 If it's bad, it could be noticeable in your water bill.

-- Water stains and deposits - This slow leak can increase the rate of which deposits build up on the filter in the faucet, thus blocking up the flow of water or consistency of the stream.
+- Avoiding Water Stains and Deposits: This slow leak can increase the rate at which deposits build up on the filter in the faucet, thus blocking up the flow of water or consistency of the stream.
 It can also cause staining around the drain.

-- Mold growth - If there is a faucet leaking that isn't used regularly, mold will eventually begin to grow in the sink where the water is being splashed to.
+- Deterring Mold Growth: If there is a faucet leaking that isn't used regularly, mold will eventually begin to grow in the sink where the water is being splashed too.
 This light mist of water makes a damp surface where mold can begin to grow and once it establishes a foothold, it will grow quite rapidly from there and now we're talking about bad smells and potential health concerns.

 Sink Aerators / Faucet Screen